CosmWasm/book/src/basics/query-testing.md

 ```

 We needed to produce two entities for the `query` functions: the `deps` and `env` instances.
-Hopefully, `cosmwasm-std` provides utilities for testing those -
+Thankfully, `cosmwasm-std` provides utilities for testing those -
 [`mock_dependencies`](https://docs.rs/cosmwasm-std/1.0.0/cosmwasm_std/testing/fn.mock_dependencies.html)
 and [`mock_env`](https://docs.rs/cosmwasm-std/1.0.0/cosmwasm_std/testing/fn.mock_env.html)
 functions.

-You may notice the dependencies mock of a type
+You may notice that the mock dependencies are of a type
 [`OwnedDeps`](https://docs.rs/cosmwasm-std/1.0.0/cosmwasm_std/struct.OwnedDeps.html) instead
-of `Deps`, which we need here - this is why the
+of `Deps`, which is what we need here - this is why the
 [`as_ref`](https://docs.rs/cosmwasm-std/1.0.0/cosmwasm_std/struct.OwnedDeps.html#method.as_ref)
 function is called on it.
-If we looked for a `DepsMut` object, we would use
+If we were looking for a `DepsMut` object, we would use
 [`as_mut`](https://docs.rs/cosmwasm-std/1.0.0/cosmwasm_std/struct.OwnedDeps.html#method.as_mut)
 instead.

 We can rerun the test, and it should still pass.
-But when we think about that test reflecting
+However, if we think about this carefully, this flow
-the actual use case, it is inaccurate.
+does not accurately describe the real use case.
 The contract is queried, but it was never instantiated!
-In software engineering, it is equivalent to calling a getter without constructing an object -
+In software engineering, this is equivalent to calling a getter without constructing an object -
-taking it out of nowhere.
-It is a lousy testing approach.
+taking it out of nowhere!
+It's a lousy testing approach.
 We can do better:

 ```rust,noplayground